vince-lam/vince-lam.github.io/_posts/2024-03-07-local-llm-options.md

 **LM Studio** is often praised by YouTubers and bloggers for its straightforward setup and user-friendly interface.
 It offers features like model card viewing, model downloading, and system compatibility checks, making it accessible for beginners in model selection.

 Despite its advantages, I hesitate to recommend LM Studio due to its proprietary nature, which may limit its use in business settings because of licensing constraints.
 Additionally, the inevitable monetization of the product is a concern.
-I tend to favour open-source solutions when available.
+I favour open-source solutions when possible.

 **[Jan](https://github.com/janhq/jan)** is an open-source alternative to LM Studio with a clean and elegant UI.
 The developers actively engage with their community ([X](https://twitter.com/janframework) and [Discord](https://discord.com/invite/FTk2MvZwJH)), maintain good [documentation](https://jan.ai/guides), and are transparent with their work - for example, their [roadmap](https://github.com/orgs/janhq/projects/5/views/16).